 - What makes this table look like such a great option is also where it sometimes fails miserably.
 As stated previously, Prince uses a proprietary process to infuse slabs of wood with water-resistant sealers to create the tabletop playing surface.
 Unfortunately, defects in the surface sometimes become clear only after it is exposed to the elements.

 - Issues with the top go beyond chips and cracks.
 Despite specially treated wood and a metal apron to help keep its shape, the tops may bow, leading to uneven playing surfaces and frustration for all involved.
 Some unevenness of the top may stem from issues with the frame and legs and how they attach to the table.
 Keep in mind that this table is made up of two separate pieces, and the only thing holding them together is the net assembly.
 First, more physical players may bump the table hard enough to throw the sides out of alignment.
-Second, there is only so much a set of leg levelers can do if there are imperfections in how the top attaches to the frame.
+Second, only so much a set of leg levelers can do if there are imperfections in how the top attaches to the frame.
 Add to that having to go through the leveling process with two separate pieces, and you have a recipe for frustration.

 Finally, regarding the weight of this table, think carefully about where it will be placed and whether or not the chosen location will support the table evenly.
 Wet grassy or muddy areas may allow different parts of the frame and legs to sink in more than in other places.

-Sometimes a product description sounds so good and it can make the reader think that there could be nothing wrong with it.
+Sometimes a product description sounds so good, and it can make the reader think that there could be nothing wrong with it.
 The Prince Advantage table tennis table is such a product.
 Most likely, if you choose this item for its great features, you will have few if any problems with its quality.
 Be a careful consumer.

 Consider giving the top a careful inspection upon delivery (and before the truck leaves) to look for any obvious imperfections.
 Once assembled, with a little TLC, this table should last you for years.